Advanced Placement Psychology with Mr. Duez

 Learning Targets:

-1. Human motivation is complex, and while there are a number of theories, none by itself sufficiently explains our behavior.
+1. Human motivation is complex, and while there are a number of theories, none by itself sufficiently explains our behavior.2.
+Biological motivation includes the role of the hypothalamus, which maintains a state called homeostasis.

 3. Theories of social motivation, including the need for achievement and the hierarchy of needs, show the importance of understanding motivation in the context of our environments.